DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. Begin descriptions for functions that return a `boolean` for checks/validations with "Checks if ...".
+  1. Begin descriptions for functions which perform checks or validations and return a `boolean` with "Checks if ...".

     ```js
     // Bad